arq5x/Hydra/README.md

 2. pysam
 3. set ulimit -f (number of open file handles) to 16384 (for hg19).

+The ulimit is based on the number of chromosomes present in the reference.
+This number must be larger than 4*number of possible chromosome-chromosome combinations.

 1. Generate a config file.
 ==========================